philber/entra-verifiedid-tour/part-3/README.md

 The code sample application is forked from the repo available at [https://github.com/Azure-Samples/active-directory-verifiable-credentials-dotnet](https://github.com/Azure-Samples/active-directory-verifiable-credentials-dotnet).
 More specifically, the related code is located in the 3-asp-net-core-api-b2c folder.

-Likewise, The sample Azure AD B2C custom policies being used along with this code are forked from the repo available at [https://github.com/Azure-Samples/active-directory-verifiable-credentials/tree/main/B2C](https://github.com/Azure-Samples/active-directory-verifiable-credentials/tree/main/B2C).
+Likewise, the sample Azure AD B2C custom policies being used along with this code are forked from the repo available at [https://github.com/Azure-Samples/active-directory-verifiable-credentials/tree/main/B2C](https://github.com/Azure-Samples/active-directory-verifiable-credentials/tree/main/B2C).

 **PLEASE REFER TO THESE REPOS FOR THE LATEST AVAILABLE BITS.**